top of page

 Welcome

-Chenai is a NDIS Registered Provider for both Therapeutic Supports and Innovative Community Participation, with a strong focus on using creative methods to mobilise communities for cultural resilience and revitalisation.
+Chenai is a NDIS Registered Provider for both Therapeutic Supports and Innovative Community Participation, with a strong focus on using creative methods to support individuals, families, and communities toward cultural resilience and meaningful participation.

 Rainbow Muse, Chenai Portrait by Chenai-Mupotsa-Russell